Accounts Payable (AP) Turnover Ratio

 While accounts payable turnover shows the number of times a business pays off its accounts during a specific accounting period, the accounts payable turnover ratio, or AP turnover ratio, quantifies the rate at which a business pays off balances.
 This provides important strategic insights about the liquidity of the business in the short term, as well as its ability to efficiently manage its cash flow.
 So, are higher or lower accounts payable turnover ratios better?
 That depends.

-A low AP turnover ratio could indicate difficulty paying off accounts.
+A low AP turnover ratio could indicate that a company is in financial distress or having difficulty paying off accounts.
 But, it could also indicate that a business is making strategic financial decisions about upfront investments that will pay off later.

 A high AP turnover ratio indicates that a business is paying off accounts quickly, which is often what lenders and suppliers are looking for.